BBOPlace-Bench: Benchmarking Black-Box Optimization for Chip Placement: Background

 \paragraph{Black-box Optimization Methods} BBO has been used for chip placement for three decades.
-Earlier approaches, such as the sequence pair (SP~\cite{murata1996vlsi,bomp}), suffer from poor scalability due to an inefficient rectangular packing formulation, which requires compact placements that do not conform to advanced chip-design standards, and suffers from enormous search space as well as complex transformation from BBO solutions to legal placement results.
+Earlier approaches, such as the sequence pair (SP~\cite{murata1996vlsi,bomp}), suffer from poor scalability due to an inefficient rectangular packing formulation, which requires compact placements that do not conform to advanced chip-design standards and involves an enormous search space as well as complex transformations from BBO solutions to legal placement results.
 Recently, some BBO methods have made significant progress by changing the search space.
 AutoDMP~\cite{agnesina2023autodmp} improves DREAMPlace by using Bayesian optimization to explore the hyperparameter configuration space and shows remarkable performance on multiple benchmarks.
 WireMask-BBO~\cite{wiremask-bbo} adopts a wire-mask-guided greedy mapping from genotype solutions to phenotype solutions, and can be equipped with any BBO algorithm, demonstrating superior performance over packing-based, RL, and analytical methods.
-In this paper, our proposed BBOPlace-Bench integrate these BBO problem formulation approaches into a unified benchmark for easier comparison and development of BBO algorithms for chip placement.
+In this paper, our proposed BBOPlace-Bench integrates these BBO problem-formulation approaches into a unified benchmark for easier comparison and development of BBO algorithms for chip placement.